inkarkat/vim-KeepText/README.md

 ------------------------------------------------------------------------------

-It is easy to delete some text: By {motion}, visual selection, with
-:substitute.
-The opposite isn't so easy: You'd have to yank to a temporary register, delete the remainder, and paste; you cannot simply invert a selection; with :substitute, the match has to be captured and referenced in the replacement.
+It is easy to delete some text: By {motion}, visual selection, with :substitute.
+The opposite (keeping some text while removing the rest) isn't so easy: You have to yank to a temporary register, delete the remainder, and then paste again.
+You also cannot simply invert a selection; with :substitute, the match has to be captured and referenced in the replacement.

 This plugin adds commands for normal, visual, and command-line mode that let you easily specify text (by {motion}, selection, [range], or {pattern}), and then removes everything else in the command's scope (line, buffer, last